bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/user-task.rst

 The *User Task* element calls a User Dialog in a new Task.
 Thus, it combines the behavior of a :ref:`process-element-task-switch-event` and a :ref:`process-element-user-dialog`.
-You can either call a normal Html Dialog or an Offline Dialog - they both are based on JSF technology and can run in a Web Browser as well as on a mobile client.
+You can either call a normal HTML Dialog or an Offline Dialog - they both are based on JSF technology and can run in a Web Browser as well as on a mobile client.

 Inscription